themaninthesuitcase/themaninthesuitcase.github.io/_drafts/jhs-overdrive-clone-build.md

 To add the switch I needed to first create a footprint for it.
 Whilst RS provide one it's not compatible with KiCad, so I used the data sheet and created my own.
 This isn't too hard and is quite quick to do.
 With this done I just dropped it in centred on the gain pot and as close as seemed sensible for a nice look.
 I also positioned the input, output and power connections for the switch at the bottom to match the daughter board I had previously bought from [fuzz dog][fuzzdogdaughterboard].

 The actual layout was just a case of putting things where they might make sense, then trying to wire stuff up.
-If it didn't work I'd clearly all the wires move some bits and try again.
-As things began to firm up I would lock them[^jhsod1] in place which stops you moving them by accident, and also means you they aren't cleared by default when you delete all.
+If it didn't work I'd clear all the wires move some bits and try again.
+As things began to firm up I would lock them in place[^jhsod1] which stops you moving them by accident, and also means you they aren't cleared by default when you delete all.
 Slowly but surely you end up with most things connected and after a final push with some vias I was able to connect everything.

 I am pretty sure that if the fine people at JHS saw my routing they would be horrified.
 I found the SMD parts made things harder as all the SMD parts need to be on the same face (a limit from the manufacturer).
 As there are no through holes I couldn't just run lines one which ever side made more sense, but I got there in the end with some vias.